 Using EQ8 - Quilt design

 Like with most software the more you experiment the more you learn.
 So, once I’d done the free lesson I decided to dive straight in and have a go at a mini quilt I wanted to design to showcase Janet Clare’s Astra fabrics from The Quilter’s Den.
-I found the print preview option very useful as some blocks I liked the look of but when I look at the cutting templates or the foundation piecing options I realised they would be quite tricky so I swapped them around for easier blocks as I will be writing this as a project on the site.
+I found the print preview option very useful as some blocks I liked the look of but when I look at the cutting templates or the foundation piecing options I realised they would be quite tricky so I swapped them around for easier blocks as I am writing this project for the site (find it here).

 The fabric yardage tool also came in very handy as I was working with fat quarters so need to make sure I needed no more than 1 fat quarter of each fabric.
 So, I was able to adjust the fabrics used in my design until it fitted that requirement.